What is in a ClearVin report?

 - Brand history for vehicle (Clean, Salvage, Junk, etc.)

 - Total Loss history

-- Additional photos and auction price, if sold through select vehicle auction yards
+- Additional photos if sold through select vehicle auction yards

 Do I have to create an account to get a report?